radius-project/docs/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-add-dapr/index.md

    rad deploy dapr.bicep
    ```

-   If you are using the Azzure storage Dapr state store starter, this may take a couple minutes as the storage account is deployed.
+   If you are using the Azure storage Dapr state store starter, this may take a couple minutes as the storage account is deployed.

 1. You can confirm all the resources were deployed by running: